Halloweentown (film): Development

-Steve White, in the 1970s and 1980s used to be the head of NBC's 'Movie and Mini-Series' department.
-In 1986 he left the company to establish his own production company, Steve White Entertainment.
+Steve White was the head of NBC's 'Movie and Miniseries' department in the 1970s and 1980s.
+In 1986, White left the company to establish his own production company, Steve White Entertainment.

-The Wonderful World of Disney which had been airing on NBC since 1988, was a sought-after property that ABC wanted to return to the network.
-NBC agreed to transfer the show to ABC on the condition that Walt Disney Television produce six-movies for their network in return.
-In 1991, Sheri Singer the "Senior Vice-President of TV Movies" for Walt Disney Television was to collaborate with Steve White on up to three movies to fulfil the contract with NBC.
+The Wonderful World of Disney, which had been airing on NBC since 1988, was a sought-after property, and ABC wanted it to return to the network.
+NBC agreed to relinquish the rights to ABC on the condition that Walt Disney Television produced six films for NBC in return.

+In 1991, Sheri Singer, senior vice-president of TV movies for Walt Disney Television, was assigned to collaborate with White on films to fulfill the contract with NBC.

-After working together, they began dating and in 1993, Steve and Sheri married.
-Towards the end of Sheri's time as an executive for Disney, Steve came up to her one day and said, "I don't know where to go with this but my daughter said to me, 'Dad, where do all the creatures from Halloween go the rest of the year when its not October 31?'"
-Dubbed Halloweentown the concept was pitched to NBC as part of the six-movie deal, and the network bought it.
+After working together, they began dating and in 1993, Singer and White married.
+White shared a comment with Singer from his daughter: "I don't know where to go with this, but my daughter said to me, 'Dad, where do all the creatures from Halloween go the rest of the year when its not October 31?'"
+Dubbed Halloweentown the concept was pitched to NBC as part of the movie deal, and the network greenlit the project.
 With the green-light, Singer and White approached screenwriter Paul Bernbaum to write the script.
 Bernbaum took inspiration from his own life, and used the names of his children, Marnie, Dylan, and Sophie as the protagonists.
-Since the movie was to air in the 9pm timeslot, the film was geared towards an adult demographic.
-As a result original script was much darker and mature.
+The first draft of the film was geared towards an adult demographic.
 In 1994, the script was presented to NBC, and the network decided to pass on the project.
 Singer ended up leaving the Walt Disney Company at the end of January 1994.

-In 1997, Singer and White established, Singer/White Entertainment, and returned to the idea of Halloweentown.
-The duo pitched it to Disney Channel who initially passed on the project as well.
+In 1997, Singer and White established Singer/White Entertainment, and returned to the idea of Halloweentown.
+The duo pitched it to Disney Channel, who initially passed on the project as well.
 The executives at the network changed their mind after they aired Under Wraps, which was well received.
 The network returned to Singer/White Entertainment and the film was redeveloped into more of a children's film.

-In a 2018 interview with Insider, director Duwayne Dunham revealed the film was presented to him as a, "$20 million to $30 million project" — but the budget ended up only being $4 million.
+In a 2018 interview with Insider, director Duwayne Dunham revealed the film was presented to him as a "$20 million to $30 million project", but the budget ended up only being $4 million.